 Nvidia founder and CEO Jensen Huang is the leader of a company that pioneered computer gaming in the 1990s and invented the GPU card.
 He earned a BSEE degree from Oregon State University and, like so many others on this list, a master’s degree from Stanford.

 - College: Dartmouth College and Stanford Graduate School of Business

-John Donahoe will be taking over as the CEO of Nike on Jan.
-13, 2020, and although he doesn’t have experience in the apparel industry, he’s a whiz in the tech world.
+John Donahoe took over as the CEO of Nike on Jan.
+13, 2020, and although he didn’t have experience in the apparel industry, he’s a whiz in the tech world.
 He recently was the president and CEO of ServiceNow, an enterprise cloud computing company, and was the president and CEO of eBay from 2008 to 2015.
 Donahoe earned a bachelor’s degree in economics from Dartmouth College and an MBA from Stanford University.

 - College: University of Massachusetts-Amherst, MIT, Fairleigh Dickinson University and Harvard University